-Morocco imports approximately 90 percent of its energy needs, according to the Moroccan Ministry of Energy.
-The total primary energy consumption has increased by about 5 percent per year since 2004.
-Per the state-owned power utility ONEE, Morocco's electricity production derives from coal (31 percent), hydroelectricity (22 percent), fuel oil (25 percent), natural gas (10 percent), wind (10 percent) and solar (2 percent).
+Morocco imports approximately 90% of its energy needs, according to the Moroccan Ministry of Energy.
+The total primary energy consumption has increased by about 5 % per year since 2004.
+Per the state-owned power utility ONEE, Morocco's electricity production derives from coal (31%), hydroelectricity (22%), fuel oil (25%), natural gas (10%), wind (10%) and solar (2 %).

 The national strategic objective is to improve security of supply by reducing dependence on energy imports, including increasing use of renewable sources for electricity production.
-By 2020, renewable energy is planned to account for 42 percent of installed electrical generation capacity, or 6,000 megawatts (MW).
-By 2030, renewable energy sources are planned to provide 52 percent of the total installed capacity.
+By 2020, renewable energy is planned to account for 42% of installed electrical generation capacity, or 6,000 megawatts (MW).
+By 2030, renewable energy sources are planned to provide 52% of the total installed capacity.

 Morocco offers opportunities to U.S. firms in the following segments:

-Solar Energy: Morocco has an average solar potential of 5 kilowatt hours (kWh) per square meter per day, though this varies with the country’s geography.
+Solar Energy: Morocco has an average solar potential of 5 kilowatt hours (kWh) per square meter per day, though this varies geographically.
 The Moroccan Agency for Sustainable Energy (MASEN) plans for the installed capacity of both CSP and PV to be at least 2,000 MW by 2020.

 Wind Energy: Morocco has a technical wind potential of slightly less than 5,000 terawatt hours (TWh) per year, with potential useful capacity of 25,000 MW, according to the Moroccan Agency for Energy Efficiency (AMEE).

-Morocco is expected to tender soon a $4.6 billion gas-to-power project, with a target completion date of 2025.
+By end of 2019, Morocco is expected to tender a $4.5 billion gas-to-power project, allowing Morocco to import seven billion cubic meters of LNG by 2025.
 Works will include four new combined-cycle gas turbine power plants, each with a capacity of 600 MW, an LNG import terminal and onshore regasification unit at the Port of Jorf Lasfar on the Atlantic coast, as well as pipelines connecting the terminal to the Maghreb-Europe pipeline in the north of the country.
 Many U.S. companies have shown interest in both the construction and the gas supply sides of the project.

 Morocco Energy Trade Development and Promotion